bertofurth/Seagate-Central-Debian/README.md

 **WORK IN PROGRESS.
 NOT FINISHED**

+TODO

+rootfs support in kernel?
+Make a 4k config file

 # Debian for Seagate Central NAS
-This is a procedure for installing an up to date (2023) version of a basic Debian Linux distribution on a Seagate Central NAS.
+This is a procedure for installing a basic Debian Linux system on a Seagate Central NAS.

 ## Warning
 **Performing modifications of this kind on the Seagate Central is not